I. Overview of Teach Plus

 Policy & Outreach

-The ECE Policy Manager will manage Teach Plus ECE policy strategy in Illinois, contribute to our national ECE strategy, and leverage relationships that enable teachers to have an impact on critical policy issues, including:
+The Policy Manager will manage Teach Plus state policy strategy and leverage relationships that enable teachers to have an impact on critical policy issues by:

-- Develop and maintain relationships with policymakers, district leaders, and education organizations in Illinois.
+- In partnership with the Pennsylvania Executive Director, maintaining relationships with policymakers, district leaders, and education organizations across Pennsylvania.

-- Identify opportunities for teachers to advocate for equity on behalf of their children locally and in the state Capitol, and to be recognized for their excellence through awards and other honors.
+- Identifying opportunities for teachers to advocate for equity on behalf of their students locally and in the state Capital, and to be recognized for their excellence through awards and other honors.

-- Train and support teachers as they conduct advocacy efforts to enact policy change, including providing training and input to teachers as they write op-eds, meet with policymakers, testify, and participate in community organizing efforts at the state and local level.
+- Training and supporting teachers as they conduct advocacy efforts to enact policy change, including providing training and input to teachers as they write op-eds, meet with policymakers, testify, and participate in community organizing efforts at the state and local level.

-- Train teachers to be community organizers on issues of importance to their students and provide them with the tools and support to be successful.
+- Training teachers to be community organizers on issues of importance to their students, and providing them with the tools and support to be successful.

-The ECE Policy Manager will develop the skills of teacher leaders and alumni across the state to engage in policy and advocacy and create a broad community of excellent and effective teachers to bring teacher voice to influence national, state, and district policies.
+The Policy Manager will develop the skills of teacher leaders and alums across the state to engage in policy and advocacy discussion and create a broad community of excellent and effective teachers to bring teacher voice to influence national, state and district policies, through:

-- Manage the Early Childhood Education Policy Fellowship, which includes coordinating monthly training sessions and three-yearly retreats (including assigned readings, lectures, guest speakers, group discussions, and working groups).
+- In partnership with the Pennsylvania Executive Director, managing the Pennsylvania Policy Fellowship, including coordinating and facilitating monthly training sessions and twice-yearly retreats (including assigned readings, lectures, guest speakers, group discussions, and working groups).

-- Support the Fellows to develop and disseminate their proposals for policy changes at the local, state, and national levels.
+- Supporting the Fellows to develop and disseminate their proposals for policy changes at the local, state and national levels.

-- Support teacher-led advocacy projects by providing strategic policy advice, project management, editing documents, and research support.
+- Supporting teacher-led advocacy projects by providing strategic policy advice, project management, editing documents, and research support.

 Recruitment and Selection

-The ECE Policy Manager will identify the most outstanding and solutions-oriented teachers, and manage the selection process for the Early Childhood Education Policy Fellowship.
+The Policy Manager will identify the most outstanding and solutions-oriented teachers, and manage the selection process for the Pennsylvania Policy Fellowship.

-- Implement and manage the recruitment and selection process to ensure a high quality and diverse applicant pool for Policy Fellowships.
+- Participate in the recruitment and selection process to ensure a high quality and diverse applicant pool for Policy Fellowships and the Pennsylvania Network.

 - Develop messaging for recruitment materials and communicate application requirements and program details to applicants through multiple media across the state, including in-person presentations, webinars, etc.